Sample-Offline/music_education/cheatsheet.md

 3. Write down the result.
 This is the duration of the beat unit (quarter, eighth, etc.) used in the time signature expressed in `ms`.
 4. **Multiply** or **divide** this result by two to obtain longer or shorter notes' lengths.

-### Track gain from duplicated tracks
+### Track gain

-Tracks that are duplicatd are 6.02dB louder.
+1. Tracks that are duplicatd are 6.02dB louder.
+2. Mono tracks panned hard L/R are +3db.

 ## 2. Ableton